 For the vast majority of people, 0.5% beer is functionally identical to 0.0%.
 But there are groups where 0.0% is the more appropriate choice.

 Recovery from alcohol dependency.
 This is where it gets personal.
 The concern with 0.5% beer in recovery isn’t the alcohol content.
 It’s the ritual.
 The taste, the smell, the cold glass in your hand.
 For some people in recovery, that sensory experience can trigger cravings.
-Research suggests that people in recovery who drink NA beer report increased cravings compared to those who avoid beer-like drinks altogether.
-If you’re in recovery, this is a conversation to have with your support network, not something to decide based on a blog post.
-Many people in recovery enjoy 0.0% beers without any issues.
-Others prefer to avoid anything beer-shaped.
-Both approaches are valid.

 Religious or personal abstinence.
 If your commitment is to zero alcohol for faith-based or personal reasons, 0.0% gives you certainty.
-Worth noting though that you’d need the same commitment to avoid ripe fruit, bread, and orange juice, all of which contain comparable or higher levels of naturally occurring alcohol.
+Worth noting though that you’d need the same commitment to avoid ripe fruit, bread, and apple juice, all of which contain comparable or higher levels of naturally occurring alcohol.

 Choose 0.5% when you want the best flavour.
 Choose 0.0% when you need absolute certainty, whether that’s for pregnancy, recovery, or personal conviction.
 Both are legitimate choices.
 Neither deserves side-eye.

 The label might say 0.5%.
-Your body says: “That’s a banana.”
+Your body says: “That’s a slice of bread.”